The Complexity of HyperQPTL: HyperQPTL

 \begin{proof} The semantics of $\hyqptlplus$ can directly be expressed in $\sohyltl$.
 Intuitively, propositional quantification in $\hyqptlplus$ \myquot{updates} the set of traces that the trace quantifiers range over (i.e., the $T$ in $T, \Pi, i\models \psi$).
 All other quantifiers, temporal operators, and connectives in $\hyqptlplus$ are also available in $\sohyltl$.

 To mimic propositional quantification in $\sohyltl$, we use a dedicated second-order variable that explicitly stores the set of traces that the trace quantifiers in the $\hyqptlplus$ formula range over.
 This set is initially equal to the set of traces the formula is evaluated over (i.e., the set~$\Pi(\unidisvar)$ in the setting of $\sohyltl$), and is updated with each quantification over a proposition~$\propvar$.
 As this update from $T$ to $T'$ has to satisfy $T =_{\ap\setminus\set{\propvar}} T'$, we need two set variables~$X_0$ and $X_1$, one for the old value and one for the new value, to be able to compare these two.
 As the old value is no longer needed after the update, we can then reuse the variable.
 To keep track of which of the two variables~$X_0$ and $X_1$ is currently used to store the set of traces we are evaluating trace quantifiers over, we use a flag~$b \in \set{0,1}$, i.e., $X_b$ is the set variable storing the current value and $X_{1-b}$ is the variable storing the old value.
+To enforce a correct update, we define the formula~$\theta_\propvar(X_b, X_{1-b})$ as